Course Information

 Collaboration Policy

-The work you submit for the lab assignments is expected to accurately demonstrate your understanding of the material.
+The work you submit for the projects is expected to accurately demonstrate your understanding of the material.
 The use of a computer in no way modifies the standards of academic integrity expected under the University Code.
 You are encouraged to discuss information and concepts covered in lecture and relevant to the lab assignments with other students.
-You can give "consulting" help to or receive "consulting" help from other students about the lab assignments.
+You can give ``consulting'' help to or receive ``consulting'' help from other students about the projects.
 Students can also freely discuss basic computing skills or the course infrastructure.
 However, this permissible cooperation should never involve one student (or group) having possession of or observing in detail a copy of all or part of work done by someone else, in the form of an email, an email attachment file, a flash drive, or on a computer screen.
 Students are not allowed to seek consulting help from online forums outside of Cornell University.
 If a student receives consulting help from anyone outside of the course staff, then the student must acknowledge this help on the submitted assignment.

 Copyright Policy